iterative/vscode-dvc/CONTRIBUTING.md

   Note: selecting the `Run Extension (Hot Reload + Dev UI for dev-server)` option when running the debugger will prevent all other extensions from being loaded into the VS code instance.
 This will improve the performance of VS code but cause certain DVC commands to fail.
+This is because the extension has a dependency on the `ms-python.python` extension when DVC has been installed into a virtual environment.

 - Open the demo or another DVC project in the Extension Development Host; VS Code will remember the last project opened, so this step only has to be done